Fire Safety

 • - If people have been smoking in your home, check behind chair and sofa cushions for cigarette butts before going to bed.

-A Dangerous Mix: Alcohol is a factor in many smoking-related fires!
+A dangerous mix: Alcohol is a factor in many smoking-related fires!

-IMPAIRMENT INCLUDES CANNABIS cooking while under the influence of alcohol, prescription drugs or cannabis can result in a fire.
+Impairment includes cannabis: cooking while under the influence of alcohol, prescription drugs or cannabis can result in a fire.

 Whether it is tobacco or cannabis, cigarettes and joints need to be properly extinguished in large, deep ashtrays.